JfromNWMS/applied-ml-jordan/notebooks/project01/README.md

 Or open the Command Palette (Ctrl Shift P / Cmd Shift P) and run: Python: Select Interpreter, then pick your .venv.

 ### Task 2.
 Start and Run the Notebook
-Run notebooks directly in VS Code.

-Click on a cell and press:
+To run notebooks directly in VS Code, click on a cell and press:
 <br>Shift Enter to run cell and move to next
 <br>Ctrl Enter to run cell and stay in place
 <br>Save often or enable File / Auto Save.